abulseco/seagrass-microbiome/README.md

-# seagrass-microbiome
+# Seagrass Microbiome Project
-Analysis of 16S and ITS in seagrass
+Analysis of 16S and ITS in seagrass systems.